Careers360 Logo

 2. Practice Mock Tests Regularly

-While the last lap of preparation, frequent mock tests are what need to be done.
+During the last lap of preparation, frequent mock tests are what need to be done.
 Ideally, one mock test per alternate day should be accomplished, along with reviewing its performance later.
 Mock tests sharpen not only practice but also help build speed and assist in cutting down the stress that is inevitably created by examinations.

 3. Don’t Overdo It

 Do not get tempted to hit the books for long hours without a break.
-Too much work tends to burnout instead of producing more.
+Too much work tends to lead to burnout instead of producing more.
 Quality is better than quantity in the sense that you should have enough time to rest, relax, and recharge.

 Common Mistakes to Avoid in CUET 2026 Preparation